Adding a public mirror to Rocky's mirror manager¶

 Configuring the site¶

-From the main mirror page, select the drop down then click "My sites".
+Select the drop-down from the main mirror page, then click "My sites".

 The account site page will load and the site should be listed.
 Click on it to go to the Information Site.